-5. Density of Water: Water is less dense as ice than as liquid, affects plant life.
+5. The density of water is lower (less dense) as ice than as liquid.
+This affects plant life.

 At the same temperature of 0°C, the density (mass per volume) of ice is 0.9187 gram per cubic centimeter (g cm-3 or g/cm3) while that of liquid water is 0.9998 g cm-3 (Cohen et al. 2003).
 The lesser density means that ice contains lesser mass (quantity of matter) per unit of volume.
 It also means that the molecules of water are less compressed per unit volume of ice.